WellthCare

 To manage costs not covered by Original Medicare, retirees have two primary paths:

-1. Medicare Supplement (Medigap) Plans: These are private policies that help pay for Medicare out-of-pocket costs like copayments, coinsurance, and deductibles.
+1. Medicare Supplement (Medigap) Plans: Private policies that help pay for Medicare out-of-pocket costs like copayments, coinsurance, and deductibles.
 You must have Medicare Part A and B. Plans are standardized (Plans A through N) and offer predictable costs.

-2. Medicare Advantage (Part C): These are private health plans (like HMOs or PPOs) that provide your Part A, Part B, and usually Part D benefits all in one bundled plan.
-They often include extra benefits like vision, dental, or wellness programs, but they have provider networks and require plan-specific approvals for care.
+2. Medicare Advantage (Part C): Private health plans (like HMOs or PPOs) that bundle Part A, Part B, and usually Part D benefits.
+They often include extra benefits like vision, dental, or wellness programs.
+But they have provider networks and require plan-specific approvals.

-The choice between these paths is one of the most significant financial and healthcare decisions a retiree will make, impacting everything from provider choice to annual out-of-pocket maximums.
+Choosing between these paths is a major financial and healthcare decision.
+It impacts everything from provider choice to annual out-of-pocket maximums.

 What Happens to Your Employer Coverage?

 If you have retiree health benefits from your former employer, they typically coordinate with Medicare.
 Often, the employer plan becomes secondary to Medicare, filling in some gaps.
-However, these benefits are not guaranteed and can be modified or terminated by the employer.
-It's vital to get a detailed explanation of benefits from your former employer's HR department.
-If you retire before age 65, you may be eligible for COBRA to temporarily extend your employer plan for 18 months, but this is often a costly stopgap until Medicare eligibility begins.
+But these benefits aren't guaranteed—employers can modify or terminate them.
+Get a detailed explanation of benefits from your former employer's HR department.
+If you retire before age 65, you may be eligible for COBRA to temporarily extend your employer plan for 18 months, but this is often a costly stopgap until Medicare eligibility.

 The Critical Link to Retirement Wealth and a New Model

-The high cost of premiums, deductibles, and uncovered services in retirement can rapidly deplete savings.
-This is why forward-thinking benefits systems are now designed to bridge the gap between health and wealth before retirement.
-The most innovative models, like the Health-to-Wealth systems we're building, proactively address this transition.
+High premiums, deductibles, and uncovered services in retirement can rapidly deplete savings.
+That's why benefits systems are now designed to bridge the gap between health and wealth before retirement.
+New models, like the Health-to-Wealth systems we're building, address this transition proactively.

-For example, a system that rewards preventive care during working years with automatic retirement account contributions directly ties health actions to wealth building.
-Furthermore, an integrated ecosystem can seamlessly transition eligible employees at age 65 into a aligned Medicare solution, removing them from the employer's risk pool (saving the company money) while ensuring the individual retains their earned wellness rewards, continuity of care, and pharmacy savings.
-This turns a traditional cost cliff into a managed, value-driven transition.
+For example, a system that rewards preventive care during working years with automatic retirement account contributions ties health actions directly to wealth building.
+WellthCare, the first Health-to-Wealth Benefit System, makes that direct link tangible by rewarding every verified preventive action with spendable store dollars and automatic retirement contributions, so employees build retirement wealth while staying healthy.
+And an integrated system can transition eligible employees at 65 into an aligned Medicare solution, removing them from the employer's risk pool (saving the company money) while ensuring the individual retains earned wellness rewards, continuity of care, and pharmacy savings.
+This replaces a traditional cost cliff with a managed, value-driven transition.

 Your Action Plan for a Secure Transition

-1. Start Planning Early: Begin researching Medicare and your options at least 6-12 months before you turn 65 or retire.
+1. Start Planning Early: Research Medicare and your options at least 6–12 months before you turn 65 or retire.

 2. Understand Your Employer's Offer: Get a detailed summary of any retiree health benefits, including how they work with Medicare.